top of page

 The Experiences That Shaped My Practice...

-I received my Bachelor of Social Work (BSW) in May of 2020 from Indiana University - Bloomington, followed by my Master of Social Work (MSW) in May of 2021 from Indiana University - Indianapolis.
+I earned my Bachelor of Social Work (BSW) in May 2020 from Indiana University Bloomington, followed by my Master of Social Work (MSW) in May 2021 from Indiana University Indianapolis.

-While studying for my BSW, I worked in transitional housing for families who were survivors of domestic violence as a Crisis Intervention Specialist.
-Additionally, I worked as a Behavioral Health Technician in transitional housing for teens and young adults who were homeless and/or aging out of the foster care system.
+While completing my BSW, I worked as a Crisis Intervention Specialist in transitional housing for families who had survived domestic violence.
+I also served as a Behavioral Health Technician in a transitional program for teens and young adults experiencing homelessness or aging out of the foster care system.

 Call